 Litecoin is a public blockchain.
 This means all activity on the Litecoin Network is open for full review.
 This is where block explorers are of value.
 Put simply, a block explorer is like an internet search engine — it lets anyone enter a request and search for results.
 Requests can be a transaction identification number (TXID) or a wallet address.

 There are several Litecoin block explorers today, and these allow anyone to search all new and historical Litecoin transactions.
-Our favorites are Blockchair, Litecoin Block Explorer, and Blockcypher.
+Our favorites are Blockchair, Litecoin Block Explorer, Blockcypher and Litecoin Space.

 *With the forthcoming Mimble Wimble Extension Block (MWEB) upgrade, Litecoin confidential transactions will be shielded from the public Litecoin ledger.